 What does that mean?
 It means copper heats up very quickly to match the temperature of your cooktop.

 Heat flows very freely throughout it, meaning that every spot in your cookware will be the same temperature.
 It’s also very quick to respond when you turn down the heat.

-Copper is reactive and difficult to clean.
-This means that cooking things like tomatoes, vinegar and onions in a pure copper pan can not only discolor your cookware, it can also produce chemical reactions that make your food taste bad.
+Copper is reactive which means that cooking things like tomatoes, vinegar and onions in a pure copper pan cannot only discolor your cookware, it can also produce chemical reactions that make your food taste bad.